uliss/quneiform/readme.txt

 This port is has several limitations.
 Among the biggest ones are:

-- it has been tested only on Linux and OS X
+- it has been tested only on Linux and OS X (FreeBSD should also work)
 - it only works on x86 and amd64 processors

 Patches to fix any of these issues are gladly accepted.